0117 457 6000

 • Sunglasses: Again, swap goggles for sunglasses when you’re off the slopes.

-• Waterproof shoes/boots: Ensure you take a pair of waterproof shoes with a good grip to wear around the resort and your trainers will be a soggy mess in no time.
+• Waterproof shoes/boots: Take a pair of waterproof shoes with a good grip to wear around the resort.

 • Slippers: To keep your feet cosy when you’re inside.